 Start Here - Enter your zip

-Moreover, if you do all the work yourself, your total cost can be as little as $2 per square foot, because R Panels (5-Rib) and 5V Crimp corrugated panels are priced at $1.00-$1.50 per square foot at Lowe’s and Home Depot.
+Moreover, if you do all the work yourself, your total cost can be as little as $2 per square foot, because R Panels (5-Rib) and 5V Crimp metal roofs are $1.00 – $1.50 per square foot at Lowe’s and Home Depot.

 Keep in mind that both chains sell these roofing panels only in select locations – mostly in Northern states, Midwest and in the South.
 This is because there is not enough demand in every store.